benbalter/benbalter.github.com/_posts/2014-06-02-how-to-identify-a-strong-open-source-project.md

 Software is written by humans, for humans.
 When in doubt, ask.
 Open an issue requesting information on the project purpose and status.
 Is it a fun hobby or will it be around in a year?
 Who else is using this?
 Should I base my business on this?
 Developers want you to use their software and will be glad to help.

 There's good software and there's bad software.
-Luckily open source provides us with a handful of built in metrics to gauge a project's quality and longevity, even without reading a single line of code.
+Luckily open source provides us with a handful of built-in metrics to gauge a project's quality and longevity, even without reading a single line of code.
 Before bringing open source code into your next project, if you don't know the author, be sure to take a closer look.

 Everyone has their own heuristics.
 How do you judge the quality of code?